gsoules/AvantRelationships/README.md

 3. Rename the folder to AvantRelationships.
 4. Activate the plugin from the Admin → Settings → Plugins page.
 5. Configure the plugin or accept the defaults.
+6. Configure the AvantCommon plugin to specify your item identifier and title elements.

 **Default Relationship Rules and Types**